micnews/courier/README.md

 # courier
-Render and send component based emails easily with `react-html-email` and Mailchimp on the server.
+Create  email components with React / [react-html-email](https://github.com/chromakode/react-html-email) and send them to Mailchimp on the server.

 ## Installation
 Download node at [nodejs.org](http://nodejs.org) and install it, if you haven't already.